VOLUME 4 Aircraft equipment and operational authorizations

 The controlling minimum concept includes considerations for the reported weather

 1) Objective.
 The basic objective of the controlling minimum

-concept is to provide reasonable assurance that once the aircraft begins
+concept is to provide reasonable assurance that once the aircraft begins the

-controlling minimum concept, however, permits a pilot to continue a CAT I approach to DA/DH
+minimum concept, however, permits a pilot to continue a CAT I approach to DA/DH

 if the visibility/RVV/RVR was reported to be at or above the controlling minimum

 when the pilot began the FAS, even though a later visibility/RVV/RVR report

 indicates a below-minimum condition.
 RVR reports, when available for a particular

 runway, are the reports (controlling reports) that must be used for controlling

 whether an approach to, and landing on, that runway is authorized or prohibited.

 Controlling Minimum.
 The controlling minimums concept as described above is not applicable to part

-operators when determining if the pilot can continue past the
+operators when determining if the pilot can continue past the FAF or begin the FAS.
+Parts

-the MDA and the MAP, even when the weather conditions are reported to be below the authorized
+and the MAP, even when the weather conditions are reported to be below the authorized

 IFR landing minimums.
 Upon arrival at the MDA and before passing the MAP, or

 upon arrival at the DA/DH, the approach may be continued below DA/DH or MDA

 to the runway if the seeing-conditions required by §

 91.175(c)(d) or §